SpielmeisterCom/spellDocs/guides/concepts_systems/README.md

 </code></pre>

-### Component dictionary structure
+### Component Map structure

-The following example shows the structure of the *spell.component.2d.transform* component dictionary.
-The data structure is shown in JavaScript object notation.
-Note that the keys of the dictionary are entity ids.
-The associated values are the component instances.
-In the example only two entities with the ids 0 and 3 have a *spell.component.2d.transform* component.
+The following example shows the structure of the *spell.component.2d.transform* component map.
+The data structure is shown in JSON notation.
+Note that the keys of the map are entity ids.
+The associated objects are the component instances.
+In the example below only two entities with the ids 0 and 3 have a *spell.component.2d.transform* component.
+The actual structure of the transform component contains some additional attributes which where omitted for brevity.

 <pre><code>
 {
-	0 : {
+	"0" : {
-		rotation : 0,
+		"rotation" : 0,
-		scale : [ 2, 2 ],
+		"scale" : [ 2, 2 ],
-		translation : [ 0, 100 ]
+		"translation" : [ 0, 100 ]
 	},
-	3 : {
+	"3" : {
-		rotation : 1.57,
+		"rotation" : 1.57,
-		scale : [ 1, 1 ],
+		"scale" : [ 1, 1 ],
-		translation : [ 50, 50 ]
+		"translation" : [ 50, 50 ]
-	},
 	}
+}
 </code></pre>

-### Working with component dictionaries

-As stated before input is presented to a system in form of component dictionaries.
-There are a couple of things you should keep in mind when working with them.
+### Important notes about Component Maps

-* Component dictionaries are just regular JavaScript objects with the keys being entity ids and the value being the component instances.
-As a consequence you must not make any assumptions about iteration order when iterating over the component dictionary.
+* **Do not rely on a certain iteration order.** Component maps are just regular JavaScript objects with the keys being entity ids and the values being the component instances.
+As a consequence you must not make any assumptions about iteration order when iterating over the component map.

-* It is usually a very bad idea to keep references to individual component instances in the system instance scope around between two processing calls.
-This is considered an anti pattern because other systems might also manipulate entities and their components.
-This manipulation includes the deletion of entities too.
+* **Try not to keep references to components.** It is not recommended to keep references to individual component instances in the system instance scope between processing calls.
+Other systems might manipulate entities too, including the deletion of components or even the whole entity.
+If you really, really feel the need to keep references to components make sure that they are either always valid or check them for validity before you perform processing on them.
-So if another system decides that it is time to delete an entity whilst your system is still keeping a reference to one of its components you have successfully entered side effect hell.
-Try to avoid this for your own sake.

-* Manipulating component dictionaries must not be done manually but rather through means provided by the framework ([Creating entities dynamically](#!/guide/tutorials_creating_entities_dynamically)).
-Otherwise things might break.
+* **Use the spell API to manipulate components and entities.** Manipulating component maps must not be done manually but rather through means provided by the framework ([Creating entities dynamically](#!/guide/tutorials_creating_entities_dynamically)). *Otherwise things might break.*

+## System Lifecycle

+A system resides always in one of the four states *initial*, *inactive*, *active* or *final*.
+Transitions between these states are signaled by calls to the respective event methods *init*, *activate*, *deactivate*, *destroy* and *process* (see the code example in the [System Implementation](#!/guide/concepts_systems-section-system-implementation) paragraph).
+It is recommended to place setup and tear-down operations which do not rely on entities to be placed in the *init* and *destroy* methods.
+Setup und tear-down operations which work on entities are implemented in the *activate* and *deactivate* methods.
+The *process* method should only contain the main processing operations.
+I.e. the render system performs the drawing of the scene in its *process* method.

+{@img systemStatesDiagram.png system state diagram}

-## System execution
+## System Execution

-### Execution order
+### Execution Order
 The order in which systems are executed is important.
 The order can be changed during editing time but not during runtime.
 It is always guaranteed that changes performed by
 *system A* to the game state are visible to *system B* when *system B* is set to execute after *system A* by the predefined order.
 If one of your systems relies on processing performed by another system make sure to schedule your system's execution after the execution of the other system.

-### Execution group
+### Execution Group
 Systems can be assigned to two different execution groups.
 Which one is better suited depends on the type of processing performed by the system.

 The first group is called *render*.
 Systems assigned to this group are executed everytime a render tick is performed.
 The amount of render ticks might vary